You are here

 Liam Miranda is the Senior Research Manager at the Human Rights Campaign, where he conducts and collaborates on research that helps shape HRC’s public education work to advance the rights of the LGBTQ community.
 Liam is also involved in data collection with RTI International to assess the FDA’s LGBTQ public health efforts and does population data management work for YNPN to increase diversity in nonprofit leadership.
 Liam is a Duke graduate, former student-athlete, and proud trans man.
 He has previously worked on research projects exploring LGBTQ coach/athlete dyads, resiliency in college students, identity formation, moral decision making, and attitude formation.

-Frances Miyamoto is a write and health coach who has 40+ years of personal experience with the mental health benefits of fitness.
+Frances Miyamoto is a writer and health coach who has 40+ years of personal experience with the mental health benefits of fitness.
 Her parents were outdoor sports enthusiasts and her father’s disturbing PTSD episodes were never triggered when he was skiing, fishing or hiking.
 As a high school and collegiate athlete, she found emotional comfort in the strenuous workouts and team camaraderie.
 In the 1980s she managed a corporate wellness program designed to reduce workplace stress and recently as a caregiver to her elderly mother with dementia, she managed her grief and anxiety with her triathlon training.

 Jamison Monroe is the founder and CEO of Newport Academy, a teen treatment program in the United States.
 Monroe works to reduces social stigma around mental health and substance use challenges by sharing his experience and lifting others who have experienced these challenges.
 He is a certified yoga teacher and a spokesperson and advocate for healthy living and compassionate care for struggling teens.
 Monroe is a regular correspondent for CNN, FOX, ABC, and other major networks.